openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Construct a rectangle using location and size.
+Construct a rectangle using position and size.

 To produce consistent results, users are encouraged to initialize rectangles in the standardized form with width >=0 and height >= 0.

+Parameters:
+px The x-position of the rectangle. py The y-position of the rectangle. w The width of the rectangle. h The height of the rectangle.